pruje/libbash.sh/docs/libbash_gui.md

 #### notify-send
 On Linux systems, the `notify-send` command is used by default over `zenity --notification` command.
-We choosed it because it is more powerful and have a better integration on every desktop environments.
+We chose it because it is more powerful and have a better integration on every desktop environments.
 But if you want, you can use the `--no-notify-send` option to not use it and use your chosen GUI tool.

 #### Options